A new axiomatics for masures: Introduction

 In the statement of the next theorem, we use the notion of chimney.
 They are some kind of thickened sector faces.
-A splayed chimney is a chimney containing a generic ray.
+The word ``splayed'' will be explained later.
 We prove the following theorem:

+\begin{thrm} Suppose $G$ is an affine Kac-Moody group.
+Let $\A$ be the apartment associated to the root system of $G$.
+Let $(\I,\mathcal{A})$ be a couple such that $\I$ is a set and $\mathcal{A}$ is a set of subsets of $\I$ called apartments.
+Then $(\I,\mathcal{A})$ is a masure of type $\A$ in the sense of \cite{rousseau2011masures} if and only if it satisfies the following axioms: